Netanyahu opposes Iran talks after Trump moots meeting Rouhani

 On Wednesday, Trump left the door open to a possible meeting with Iranian President Hassan Rouhani at the upcoming U.N.
 General Assembly in New York, saying: “Anything’s possible.
 They would like to be able to solve their problem.”

-Tehran has rejected any negotiations with Washington unless Trump drops sanctions he imposed after withdrawing from the 2015 Iranian nuclear deal, an agreement Netanyahu also opposed.
+Tehran has rejected any negotiations with Washington unless Trump drops sanctions he imposed after quitting the 2015 Iranian nuclear deal, an agreement Netanyahu had savaged as inadequate.

 Iran has said that, starting on Friday, it would begin developing centrifuges to speed up the enrichment of uranium, which can produce fuel for power plants or for atomic bombs.
-The Iranians deny seeking the latter.
+The Iranians deny seeking nuclear weapons.

 The centrifuge move would be Iran’s latest reduction of its commitments to restrict nuclear projects under the 2015 deal.